jpdevries/makeanico/README.md

 The favicon of the page itself is also asynchronously updated!
 So in browsers that support dynamic favicons, you'll see your edits reflected there as&nbsp;well.

 ### Accessibility
 [Accessibility is water](https://modx.today/posts/2016/02/accessibility-is-water).
 We are all in need of and deserving of it.
-Working within the constraints of web standards, we construct our favicon editor from a semantic `<table>` of `<input type="checkbox>"` elements.
+Working within the constraints of web standards, we construct our favicon editor from a semantic `<table>` of `<input type="checkbox">` elements.
 With no additional expense, these elements inherit the implicit accessibility of native browser inputs.
 Each pixel or "cell" consists of an `<input type="checkbox>"` element and a corresponding label.
 These native elements provide keyboard focus, selection, and screen reader support along with compatibility with any assistive technology that integrate with native HTML `<form>`&nbsp;elements.

 Our Fill Selected Cells component allows the user to input a color in several different ways.
 This presents convenience and accessibility to our users.
 Some users may prefer dictation and opt for the standard text input method.
 The text input accepts a hex color or standard CSS color name as input.
 In supported browsers, users will be presented with an option to use a colorpicker input.
 Finally, users can input or adjust colors using the RGB&nbsp;sliders.